Annika10/TwitterProject/readme.md

 ## Popular tweets

 For reflecting more the overall opinion and not only some individual opinions, I made a selection on the tweets.
-The selection includes popular tweets.
+The selection is named popular tweets.
 I refer a tweet as popular when it has at least 100 replies, retweets or likes.

 ## Resulting Dataset